Bungie: Acquisition by Sony Interactive Entertainment (2022–present)

 Bungie announced the layoffs of 220 staff in July 2024, leaving about 850 employees remaining.
-Future plans including transitioning 155 more into Sony directly.
-Parsons stated that they had to make this decision "after exhausting all other mitigation options", and that these layoffs would allow them "to refocus our studio and our business with more realistic goals and viable Financials", with focus on Destiny and Marathon going forward.
+Future plans include transitioning 155 more into Sony directly.
+Parsons stated that it had to make this decision "after exhausting all other mitigation options", and that these layoffs would allow it "to refocus our studio and our business with more realistic goals and viable Financials", with focus on Destiny and Marathon going forward.
 Additionally, one of the unannounced games in a new IP that Bungie was developing will be transitioned to a new studio under PlayStation Studios, later revealed to be teamLFG in May 2025.
-According to journalist Jason Schreier in speaking with those at Bungie, the two rounds of layoffs had resulted from Bungie trying to explore too many new projects too quickly shortly after the Sony acquisition, hiring several new staff and drawing off Destiny developers to pursue these projects, with the expectation from management that they would be able to pull through with "Bungie magic" that the studio had been known for.
-The following October, the Creative Studios arm of Bungie was moved and integrated into PlayStation Studios to help support other Sony live service games, though they would also continue to support Destiny and Marathon.
+According to journalist Jason Schreier in speaking with those at Bungie, the two rounds of layoffs had resulted from Bungie trying to explore too many new projects too quickly shortly after the Sony acquisition, hiring several new staff and drawing off Destiny developers to pursue these projects, with the expectation from management that it would be able to pull through with "Bungie magic" that the studio had been known for.
+The following October, the Creative Studios arm of Bungie was moved and integrated into PlayStation Studios to help support other Sony live service games, though it would also continue to support Destiny and Marathon.

 Bungie had 1,600 employees prior to the first round of layoffs in October 2023, according to former chief legal officer Don McGowan.
 This indicates that the company has lost over 750 employees in less than a year.
 Also, several teams at Bungie has transitioned over to Sony PlayStation as part of Bungie's integration into Sony.
 After a second round of layoffs in July 2024, several high-ranking executives seem to have departed, including Chief Creative Officer Jonny Ebbert and Chief Strategy Officer Ondraus Jenkins.